ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 I hold a Ph.D. in Electrical and Computer Engineering from the National University of Singapore.
 I have built and led research teams in industry, government, and academic settings, and I currently work on making large language model inference run under FHE with practical latency.

 I am open to research collaboration, technical advising for founders building privacy-first infrastructure, and program committee service in cryptography and trustworthy ML.
+Feel free to reach out via my [contact page](/contact).

 For the agenda behind the work, see my [research statement](/research/statement/).
 For shipped open-source projects, see [code](/code/).